Who is Vincent?

 Do you work for free/exposure/experience?

-No. I volunteer sometimes and donate pieces to charity auctions but otherwise, absolutely not.
+Nope.
+I occasionally volunteer my time or donate a piece to a charity auction, but otherwise, absolutely not.

 Who are your artistic influences?